Oxen-AI/oxen-release/DataPointLevelVersionControl.md

 Oxen has a convenience command `df` for exploring and transforming DataFrames.
 If we load the data into an Oxen DataFrame out of the gate we get a much more manageable output.

+To learn more about the `df` command and common exploratory data analysis operations you might want to perform check out the [Oxen DataFrame documentation](DataFrames.md).

 ```bash
 $ oxen df list_attr_celeba.csv
 shape: (202599, 41)